albertknows/albert_on_data/content/pages/about.md

 seo_desc: A Personal Site in a Non-Personal World, Albert Farrales
 ---

 Welcome to my website.
 I asipre to have a blog website as great as Creed Brattons eventually.
-After college I plan to move around and explore the country.
-Currently I'm an Account Manager at OMT Enterprises overseeing the Amazon Vendor Central/Seller Central Sector emphasizing on order fullfillment, advertising analytics, and shipping logistics.
+I'm currently 20 years old and have a Bachelors in Information Technology Management at UCSC.
+Currently I'm studying for the APICS CSCP Exam (3 months to go) and am an Account Manager at OMT Enterprises overseeing the Amazon Vendor Central/Seller Central Sector emphasizing on order fullfillment, advertising analytics, and shipping logistics.

-  Hobbies: Basketball, Stock Trading, Designer and Streetwear Fashion
+  Hobbies: Basketball, Poker, Stock Trading, Selling Designer/Streetwear

   Favorite Music: https://open.spotify.com/user/ur6gnl2xf4tmr1dar7bsfj6jp?si=rryio8KFRqCVkWiJLvhWvw